shaigeva/shaigeva.github.io/shai_site/content/posts/ai_frameworks/01_why_ai_frameworks.md

 - Maybe the only frameworks we see will be part of platforms that also contain the AI engines that use the platforms and have a price tag (I don't think so, but maybe).

 What I am sure of is that frameworks will set up software projects so that AI engines can have effective feedback loops.
-They will include at least some design guidelines and tests, and will probably include ways to document and declare a spec for parts of the software.
+They will include at least some strict design and testing guidelines, and will probably include ways to document and declare a spec for parts of the software.

 I do believe the successful ones will probably be technology-specific, at least to some degree.
 There are things you can do with some technologies that you can't do with others, and they matter.
-For example, you don't have types in javascript (put aside jsdoc for a sec), but you do have them in typescript.
+For example, you don't have static types in javascript (put aside jsdoc for a sec), but you do have them in typescript.
 This changes some tradeoffs of what's easy for the AI to self-heal and what is not.

 I believe some of the conventions we see in these frameworks will be very similar to what some teams already do.
 But some will not.
 It is easier for a machine to do some things that are difficult for us and vice versa.
-For example, the way it makes sense for an AI to use types is typescript is very different in my opinion from the common conventios.
+For example, the way it makes sense for an AI to use types is typescript is not the same in my opinion as the common conventios.
 I'll dig into quite a bit later on.

 Some tooling will almost certainly be very different from today.